alexanderivn/alexanderivn/README.md

 ### Hi there 👋

-**Im a Full-Stack developer** mainly working with **Laravel and VueJS** or **TALL Stack (Tailwind CSS, AlpineJS, Livewire, Laravel)** depends on the project requirements.
-Not only code, im also doing UI/UX design, since my background is from UI/UX.
+**I'm a Full-Stack developer** mainly working with **Laravel Inertia JS and Vue JS** or **TALL Stack (Tailwind CSS, Alpine JS, Livewire, Laravel)** depends on the project requirements.
+Not only code, I'm also doing UI/UX design, since my background is from UI/UX.

 I design and create how digital products and humans interact with each other, I plan and build online experiences for people by focusing on user-centered design, making things easy to use and enjoyable.
 My goals are not just able to design it, but i want to bring my ideas into reality.